How to Read Photos Using IronOCR

 using var inputPhoto = new OcrInput();

-// Index number refer to region order in the page
+// Index number refers to the region order in the page

 // Extract the text in the first region